Perception4D/LidarSlam/README.md

 This wrapping has been tested on Humble version of ROS2.

+**WARNINGS** :
-**WARNING** : ROS2 is supported on Windows 10 but many packages are not ported and the installation can be tricky.
+  - ROS2 is supported on Windows 10 but many packages are not ported and the installation can be tricky.
+  - The slam_visualization plugin is not available on Windows

 **NOTE** : Always use administrator rights x64_x86 Cross Tools Command Prompt for VS 2019